tillie walden writes sci-fi space adventures about queer love

 Walden is already a prolific comic illustrator, but she had a late start.
 In fact, she admits to having absolutely no aspiration to be a graphic novelist until she was 17 and her Dad signed her up for a workshop with cartoon critic Scott McCloud.
 She’d read graphic novels growing up, taking a liking to the black and white line drawings of Japanese manga, but found North American comics overly colored to the point where she couldn’t really appreciate the artist’s lines.
 Now, Walden finds influence in the multifaceted work of Jillian Tamaki, who focuses on women grappling with societal expectations, both in real life and online.
 Like Tamaki, Walden continues to change and adapt in her comics, finding freedom within the medium to experiment with different styles.

 On a Sunbeam was heavily inspired by the manga Walden enjoys, in that all 500 pages were sketched by hand, using ink on paper.
 The style is simple: eyes are dots, mouths are singular lines, yet the crumbling buildings are complex, and “The Staircase,” an almost entirely uninhabited land at the “farthest edges of space” was created with intricate swirls of her pen.
-Her characters have distinctive facial features, hairstyles, outfits, and skin colours, which is helpful with such a large cast, and convey their wide-ranging personalities.
-The colour palette is minimalistic with just two main colours used throughout the book: a dull blue for memories and school, and shades of pink to symbolise new beginnings, which were added digitally on Photoshop in the novel’s final stages.
+Her characters have distinctive facial features, hairstyles, outfits, and skin colors, which is helpful with such a large cast, and convey their wide-ranging personalities.
+The color palette is minimalistic with just two main colors used throughout the book: a dull blue for memories and school, and shades of pink to symbolize new beginnings, which were added digitally on Photoshop in the novel’s final stages.

 On a Sunbeam was first published in its entirety as a 20-part weekly webcomic, and still exists online for free.
 “I wanted people who don’t have the money for a book to be able to read them,” she explains.
 “I think it makes the world a better place.”
 Because of this, On a Sunbeam was imagined, written, designed, and produced at “an absolutely insane rate,” in the Los Angeles home Walden has escaped to from Texas, where she never felt welcome.
 “The book is about people who are finding their way in the world.
 I was making it at a time where I was trying to figure out what my place was and luckily I found my place and I feel like my characters did too.”